Julien-pour/cuda-project/README.md

 ## TODO

-The next step is to use [`LeNet5.ipynb`] to train the model and to use its parameters in the cuda implementation, and to finish the rest of the implemention of the CNN, they are compsed of another convolution (5,5) and average pooling (2,2) aand two other dense layers with are just composed of a matrix multiplication and an addition for the bias.
+The next step is to use [`LeNet5.ipynb`] to train the model and to use its parameters in the cuda implementation, and to finish the rest of the implemention of the CNN, they are compsed of another convolution (5,5) and average pooling (2,2) and two other dense layers with are just composed of a matrix multiplication and an addition for the bias.